ITISFoundation/osparc-simcore/scripts/maintenance/migrate_project/README.md

 # project migration

 Built on top of the existing `postgres-database` package.

-It is used to migrate a user's project and eventually (hidden projects, generated via the api).
+It is used to migrate a user's project.
+Currently, this does not work for hidden projects, generated via the api.

+It uses low-level direct access to pgSQL and S3.
+Data sync is done using `rclone`.
+Therefore, this script might become outdated upon database changes in osparc-simcore.

+# IMPORTANT PITFALLS:
+- Currently, this does not work for hidden projects, generated via the api.
+- No postgres database version migration is performed atm.
+This migration only works for identical source and target RDBs.
-If a file's or project's unique identifier already exist in the destination database, the process will not continue.
+- If a file's or project's UUID already exist in the destination database (colision), this script will fail with an error.

-**NOTE:** data sync is done using `rclone`, currently it is assumed that the data source is a `MINIO S3 backend` and the destination is an `AWS S3 backend`.

-Any doubts?
-Ask **ANE**.
+- Supported S3 providers are `CEPH`, `AWS`, `MINIO`

+# Maintainers:
+ANE, DK

 # How to use

-Build the image locally
+1. Build the image locally

 ```
 make build